(#AgileEngine – holistic and freely scalable approach to continuous improvement and systemic change)

 We call it the #NeverEndingGame!
 Part of this is busting risks, impediments and dissatisfaction in any shape or form.

 Sufficient context understanding is required to operate the #AgileEngine: Business model, plan, metrics, goals and insight in prevailing impediments and opportunities.
+Part of this is a clear ‘why’ – a higher level purpose to guide directional choices in the transformation.

 The #AgileEngine serves implementing your strategy and executing your business model!
 It’s a set of thinking tools for keeping focus on what is important and adjusting when and as needed.